SanjaySArkasali/Ollama-sol/README.md

   "name": "llama2"
 }'
 ```
-to pull and image only once is enough (you can pull your desired image)
+to pull and image only once is enough (you can pull your desired model)

 and